osscameroon/osscameroon-blog/content/post/articles/how-to-build-an-oss-project.md

 - For a very simple project, meaning that it is not made up of several components, an API + mobile or web user interface, for instance, a single developer is enough.

 - Suppose your project requires several components or services, such as a typical frontend + backend app.
 In that case, you can add a developer and split the work between the frontend and backend to reduce friction.
-The team may also require a designer, in which case they will be the 3rd member of that small and effective team.
+The team may also require a designer, in which case there will be the 3rd member of that small and effective team.

 - It might be possible to have teams of 4 to 5 members.
 We do not recommend having teams of more than 3 people, but make sure you have at least a person doing the vital project management work.